cyberbotics/webots-doc/reference/receiver.md

 `wb_receiver_enable()` starts the receiver listening for incoming data packets.
 Data reception is activated in the background of the controller's loop at a rate of once every `ms` milliseconds.
-Incoming data packet are appended to the tail of the reception queue (see ).
+Incoming data packet are appended to the tail of the reception queue (see [this figure](receiver.md#receiver-s-packet-queue)).
 Incoming data packets will be discarded if the receiver's buffer size (specified in the [Receiver](receiver.md#receiver) node) is exceeded.
 To avoid buffer overflow, the data packets should be read at a high enough rate by the controller program.
 The function `wb_receiver_disable()` stops the background listening.

 The `wb_receiver_get_sampling_period()` function returns the period given into the `wb_receiver_enable()` function, or 0 if the device is disabled.